 Dear our respected donors across the globe,

-Indeed, thank you very much for your kindness and sincere help for Indonesian community, your help are amazing and incredible for us.
+Finally, We kindly thank you very much for your kindness and sincere help to support us.
 Please stay safe and healthy.

 Mohamad F. Amrullah